 b.
 Any written and signed commendations and/or complaints, copies of which have been furnished to the employee, and any response from the employee

 Every staff position will be designated as clerical, managerial or executive.
-The Executive Director will recommend, and the Executive Board will approve, the designation of any position as managerial or executive.
+The Executive Director will recommend, and the Executive Board will approve positions through the budget process.

 Every position will have a job description approved by the executive director.
 Job descriptions will be reviewed and updated periodically.
 Any changes must be approved by the Executive Director.

 The Executive Director is responsible for the recruitment and selection of personnel.
 The Association shall hire the most qualified personnel consistent with budget requirements and staffing needs.